 The earlier diabetes is diagnosed, the sooner treatment can begin.
 Untreated diabetes can cause damage to many parts of your body like your blood vessels, heart, eyes, and kidneys.
 In fact, untreated diabetes affects most parts of your body in some way.
 That sounds scary, but the good news is that diabetes is treatable.

 Diabetes is treated with medications and lifestyle modifications.
 People who live with type 1 diabetes need insulin, while people with type 2 diabetes may need insulin or other types of medicine.
-People with prediabetes, gestational diabetes, and some people with type 2 diabetes can manage the condition through lifestyle changes like healthy eating and exercise.
+People with prediabetes, gestational diabetes, and some people with type 2 diabetes can often manage the condition through lifestyle adjustments like healthy eating and exercise.